A Record Of Results For Long-Term Care Insurance (LTC) Claims

-Long term disability insurance policies vary widely in coverage.
-Moreover, many legal issues have yet to be resolved by the courts.
-As your long term disability lawyer can tell you, ailing, aged or incapacitated individuals and their families are devastated every day when their insurance carriers tell them that necessary long term care benefits are not covered by the expensive long term care policy they purchased.
+Long-term care (LTC) insurance policies vary widely and many legal issues have yet to be resolved by the courts.
+As your long term care insurance lawyer can tell you, ailing, aged or incapacitated individuals and their families are devastated every day when their insurance carriers tell them that necessary long term care benefits are not covered by the expensive long term care policy they purchased.
 And these are the policies they have been paying heavy premiums for years and years.

-Mike Quiat is a leader in this burgeoning field of law.
-As a New York long term disability lawyer, he offers more than 30 years of experience in litigation and insurance law.
-If you have an inkling that you or a family member is being denied benefits when your policy calls for them, Contact Uscher, Quiat, Uscher & Russo, P.C. immediately.
+Uscher, Quiat, Uscher & Russo, P.C.. are leaders in this burgeoning field of law.
+As long-term care lawyers in New York and New Jersey, we offer more than 35 years of experience in litigation and insurance law.
+If you have an inkling that you or a family member is being denied benefits when your policy calls for them, contact us immediately.

 Most policies cover 24-hour care and other needs:

 - Nursing homes

 But, these policies also include exclusions and limitations that can derail a claim before it even starts.
 For more help in ascertaining your needs and how to time your purchase of an LTC policy take a look at this article.